3rd Marine Littoral Regiment: World War II

 The 3rd Marine Regiment was reactivated on 16 June 1942, at New River, North Carolina, as part of the World War II military expansion.
 They deployed to American Samoa on 14 September 1942, and were attached to the 2nd Marine Brigade.
 The regiment redeployed to New Zealand on 23 May 1943, and were reassigned to the 3rd Marine Division at that time.

 The regiment fought at Bougainville and Guam.
 Four Medals of Honor were awarded to members of 3rd Marines for actions during this period.
 Members of the unit were involved in the Agana race riot while stationed on Guam.
 During the Battle of Iwo Jima the 3rd Marines were kept in Reserve and were not sent ashore.

 Following World War II, the regiment was ordered to China to aid in the disarming of Japanese units and to assist the Nationalist government in the occupation of Northern China in an effort to deny land to the communists.

+Korean War

+During the Korean War, the 3d Marines, under the command of Lieutenant Colonel John J. Gormley, was reactivated at Marine Corps Base Camp Pendleton on 20 June 1951 as part of the 3d Marine Brigade.
+In January 1952, the regiment was reassigned to the 3d Marine Division.
+The Division went to Japan in August 1953 and 3d Marines set up its headquarters at Camp Fuji-McNair.
+Durings its stay in Japan, the Regiment conducted many field and landing exercises.
+3d Marines was relocated to Camp Sukiran, Okinawa in March 1957.
+Elements of the Regiment were deployed to various areas in the Far East when political upheaval or crises occurred between 1957 and 1964.